-He currently practises in both Ireland and England where he has acted in several high-profile cases, including, most recently, the 2017 UK Supreme Court case of R (Isle of Wight Council) v Platt.
+He currently practises in England where he has acted in several high-profile cases, including, most recently, the 2017 UK Supreme Court case of R (Isle of Wight Council) v Platt.

-He specialises in civil and criminal litigation, but has broad commercial, regulatory and in-house experience.
+As a lawyer, has broad litigation, commercial, regulatory and in-house experience.

 Maltin PR General Counsel & Consultant (2018 to date)

 As General Counsel with this leading London legal public relations firm, I provide day to day legal and commercial advice to internal clients.

 As a Consultant with the firm, I provide PR advice and draft technical legal material for clients on a variety of legal topics.

 Legal Consultant UK and Ireland

 Solicitor & Consultant 2018 to date